SCIENCE CLASSES

 This year, we will be studying many exciting topics, including:

-Required time outside of class: about 1 hour per week
+Required time outside of class: about 30 minutes to an hour per week

 Class Time & Location: